iterati/lumino/README.md

 **Play controls**
 * single press - Go to next mode.
 Toggles light if in conjuring mode.
-* hold for 1s to 3s - Turn off light.
+* hold for 1s to 3s - Flashes white.
+Turn off light.
-* hold for 3s to 5s - Toggles conjuring mode.
+* hold for 3s to 5s - Flashes blue.
+Toggles conjuring mode.
-* hold for 5s+ - Enter Palette Select mode.
+* hold for 5s+ - Flashes orange.
+Enter Palette Select mode.

 ## Palette Select
 This is where you chose which palette to configure.
-For SingleMode, just blinks yellow for it's one configurable palette.
-For DualMode, blinks either cyan or magenta for which palette you are on.
-For Tri- modes, blinks red, green, or blue for the three palettes.
+For SingleMode, just blinks orange for it's one configurable palette.
+For DualMode, blinks either yellow or green for which palette you are on.
+For Tri- modes, blinks cyan, blue, or magenta for the three palettes.
 TiltMorph just glows red as does any prime that doesn't have a palette (e.g. RainbowPrime).

 **Palette Select controls**
 * single press - Go to next palette.
 Does nothing on Single Mode.
-* hold for 1s to 3s - Enter Color Select mode for first color of selected palette.
+* hold for 1s to 3s - Flashes orange.
+Enter Color Select mode for first color of selected palette.
-* hold for 3s+ - Exits to Play mode.
+* hold for 3s+ - Flashes white.
+Exits to Play mode.

 ## Color Select
 This is where you chose your color.
 You have a chance to preview and confirm or reject the color after selecting it.